elliotjreed/elliotjreed/cv.md

 Responsible for designing, developing, and maintaining customer-facing websites and internal operations, reporting, content management, customer relationship, and marketing systems.

 - Trained developers in test-driven development, SOLID design and clean code practices;
-- Introduced a wide range of logging analytics, and A/B testing tools including Elasticsearch / Kibana, Rollbar, Google Analytics, Microsoft Clarity, and TrackJS;
+- Introduced a wide range of logging analytics, and A/B testing tools including Elasticsearch / Kibana, Rollbar, and Google Analytics;
 - Changed payment providers from SagePay and WorldPay to Braintree and Stripe, reducing the checkout time by half and saving ~30% on transaction fees;
 - Migrated infrastructure from traditional server architecture to automated container-based builds via Continuous Integration, resulting in a ~70% cost saving;
 - Implemented a fraud detection system, resulting in a ~98% reduction in fraudulent activity;
 - Refactored and separated internal systems, upgrading from PHP 5.6 on a custom-built backend to PHP 7.0 (now 8.1) on Symfony resulting in a significant increase in development velocity;
-- Upgraded the primary website from Symfony 2.3 with jQuery on PHP 5.6 to Symfony 6.0 on PHP 8.1 and React JS and SASS;
+- Upgraded the primary website from Symfony 2.3 on PHP 5.6 to Symfony 6.0 on PHP 8.1 and React;
 - Developed a product personalisation section in React for user-uploaded photographs, with image moderation via AWS Rekognition API, and in-house printing;
 - Implemented a stock system to facilitate lean business practices for fast-moving perishable stock.